avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

 Where:

-- $M$ is the minimum price for an active Subnet validator
+- $M$ is the minimum price for an active Subnet Validator
 - $\exp\left(x\right)$ is an approximation of $e^x$
-- $K$ is a constant to control the rate of change for the Subnet validator price
+- $K$ is a constant to control the rate of change for the Subnet Validator price

-Whenever $x$ increases by $K$, the price per active Subnet validator increases by a factor of `~2.7`.
-If the price per active Subnet validator gets too expensive, some active Subnet validators will exit the active validator set, decreasing $x$, dropping the price.
-The price per active Subnet validator constantly adjusts to make sure that, on average, the P-Chain has no more than $T$ active Subnet validators.
+Whenever $x$ increases by $K$, the price per active Subnet Validator increases by a factor of `~2.7`.
+If the price per active Subnet Validator gets too expensive, some active Subnet Validators will exit the active validator set, decreasing $x$, dropping the price.
+The price per active Subnet Validator constantly adjusts to make sure that, on average, the P-Chain has no more than $T$ active Subnet Validators.

 The parameters at activation are: